shivamg1/MovieRater/API.md

    - name : String

    Returns:
-   - Success - Movie is added
+   - Details of the Movie added

    GET<br>
    Returns a list of all movies with movieId, name, and created by.